ronioncloud/w10install/README.md

 - a working Windows 10 installation
 - a working *commandline* GIT client
-- a windows ISO image or Media creator
+- a windows ISO image or Windows Media creator
 - some tools from Microsoft
 - some other tools (curl, 7zip etc. pp.)